-The first 10 poetry tips from my e-book '101 Poetry Tips', which is available on Amazon.
+The first 10 poetry tips from '101 Poetry Tips', which is available on Amazon.
+Paperback details here.

 1. Don't pester people with your work.
 If a poem's been accepted don't then bombard a publisher with several submissions in a week or month.
 Also don't send whole manuscripts to small press publishers with no return postage, as many are struggling financially as it is.

 2. Don't forget to practice writing poetry.
 As the great golfer Gary Player once said: "The more I practice, the luckier I get."
 In the case of poetry that should read: "The better I get."

 3. Don't believe the myth about how magical a poet's life is.
 It's hard graft for little money for all poets initially, and involves gradual steps towards success - unless you really are one of those loathsome geniuses who finds it easy and who is quickly appreciated.

 4. Don't copy Byron's lifestyle - unless you want to have the paparazzi outside your front door 24/7.

 5. Don't ignore constructive criticism, but judge whether it's fair comment.
 Violence rarely solves things...